Livable Communities Program Facts

 Investments in community vitality

 Thriving job centers stand on once-polluted land.
-Workers such as teachers, police officers, and health care aides can find affordable housing in the communities where they work.
+Workers such as teachers, police officers, and health care aides can find housing they can afford in the communities where they work.
 Residents can shop, get on a bus to go to work, and enjoy a local park all within walking distance of their front door.

-These opportunities are supported by the Livable Communities Act (LCA), adopted by the Minnesota Legislature in 1995 and administered by the Metropolitan Council.
+These opportunities are supported by the Livable Communities Act (LCA), adopted by the Minnesota Legislature in 1995.
+The Metropolitan Council administers the Livable Communities program.

 Voluntary program, based on incentives

-The LCA provides funding for communities to invest in local economic revitalization, affordable housing initiatives, and development or redevelopment that connects different land uses and transportation.
+The LCA provides funding for communities to invest in local economic revitalization, workforce housing initiatives, and development or redevelopment that connects different land uses and transportation.
 The program is a voluntary, incentive-based approach to help communities grow and redevelop, and to address the region’s affordable and lifecycle housing needs.

 Funding helps achieve community, regional goals

 Under the LCA, the Council makes grant and loan awards from four accounts:

-- Tax Base Revitalization Account (TBRA) – Cleans up brownfields for redevelopment, job creation and affordable housing.
+- Tax Base Revitalization Account (TBRA) – Cleans up brownfields for redevelopment, job creation and housing for families with low to moderate incomes.

 - Livable Communities Demonstration Account (LCDA) – Supports development and redevelopment that links housing, jobs and services while demonstrating efficient and cost-effective use of land and infrastructure.

-- Local Housing Incentives Account (LHIA) – Produces and preserves affordable housing choices for households with low to moderate incomes.
+- Local Housing Incentives Account (LHIA) – Produces and preserves housing choices for households with low to moderate incomes.

 - Transit Oriented Development (TOD) – Catalyzes development around light rail, commuter rail, and high-frequency bus stations.